jboss-developer/jboss-eap-quickstarts/tasks/README.md

 What is it?
 -----------

-This project demonstrates how to use JPA 2.0 in JBoss Enterprise Application Platform 6 or JBoss AS 7.
+This project demonstrates how to use JPA 2.0 in Red Hat JBoss Enterprise Application Platform 6.1 or later.

 It includes a persistence unit and some sample persistence code to introduce you database access in enterprise Java.